 Find the main menu, go to Edit, then Preferences.

-This Lightroom preset enhances images contrast, makes it clearer, adds grain to the picture, brightens shadows and slightly reduces the highlights, corrects the white balance, makes the colors more vivid and saturated.
+This Lightroom preset enhances the contrast of images, makes it clearer, adds grain to the picture, brightens shadows and slightly reduces the highlights, corrects the white balance, makes the colors more vivid and saturated.
 Preset is suitable for photos taken both with artificial light and natural.

 Lightroom preset makes the photo a little more contrast, deepens shadows and, in general, adds cold hues to the picture.
 In fact, the image gets a bit of a matte mood, and the skin tone is darkened.
 The preset is suitable for indoor photos taken in artificial light.

-This Lightroom preset gives the picture warm, bright tones, brightens and deepens the shadows.
-Corrects white balance, and in general, makes the picture softer.
+This Lightroom preset gives the picture warm, bright tones, and it brightens and deepens the shadows.
+It corrects white balance, and in general, makes the picture softer.
 The preset is suitable for portrait photos taken both indoors and outdoors using artificial light.

 This is one of cool Adobe Lightroom presets for wedding photography.
-It gives the image cold shades, the green colors acquire a cold hue, the contrast is enhanced, the shadows are darker and the picture is generally lightened.
-This preset is suitable for street, family portraits taken in natural light.
+It gives the image cold shades, the green colors acquire a cold hue, the contrast is enhanced, the shadows are darker, and the picture is generally lightened.
+This preset is suitable for street and family portraits taken in natural light.

-The preset makes the blue color more saturated and the photo becomes more contrast.
+The preset makes the blue color more saturated and the photo becomes more contrasted.
 It corrects white balance.
-This Lightroom preset is suitable for street photos, taken in bright, natural light.
+This Lightroom preset is suitable for street photos taken in bright, natural light.

 This is another sample of the portrait Lightroom presets.
 It makes the photo warmer, sharpens the contrast, corrects white balance, adds a little yellow tint, generally makes the picture more vivid and catchy.
 Lighting does not matter – the preset is suitable for both street and indoor shots.

-If you want more effects, view about 400 free Lightroom presets for portrait, wedding, product, real estate, newborn photographs.
+If you want more effects, read about 400 free Lightroom presets for portrait, wedding, product, real estate, and newborn photographs.

-After you found out how to apply Lightroom presets you have a clear understanding of why Adobe Lightroom presets make picture editing a less complicated task for designers and photo retouchers.
-This is a great tool for newbie photo editors, because using presets you get a clear idea of how each parameter affects the image.
+Now that you have found out how to apply Lightroom presets you have a clear understanding of why Adobe Lightroom presets make picture editing a less complicated task for designers and photo retouchers.
+This is a great tool for newbie photo editors, because when you use presets you get a clear idea of how each parameter affects the image.